 Did you know?
 An African elephant can walk as much as 80 kilometres a day in search of food.

 African landscapes will delight in every way, but water-based experiences are not to be overlooked.
-Dhow sailing in the Qurimbas Archipelago off the northern coast of Mozambique with just the stirring of the sails and local fishermen for company is as real as an African sailing experience can get.
-Opt to island hop off Madagascar’s Nosy Be or soak up the sun on Kenya’s East coast.
+Dhow sailing in the Qurimbas Archipelago off the northern coast of Mozambique with just the stirring of the sails and local fishermen for the company is as real as an African sailing experience can get.
+Opt to island-hop off Madagascar’s Nosy Be or soak up the sun on Kenya’s East Coast.

 Did you know?
 There are 54 recognised States in Africa; of them all but 15 have shorelines.